UAW says its 49K members at GM plants will go on strike

 The union picked GM, which is more profitable than Ford and Fiat Chrysler, as the target company, meaning it's the focus of bargaining and would be the first company to face a walkout.
 Picket line schedules already have been posted near the entrance to one local UAW office in Detroit.

-Talks between the union and GM were tense from the start, largely because GM plans to close four U.S. factories.
+Talks between the union and GM were tense from the start, largely because GM plans to close four U.S. factories, including the ones in Detroit and Lordstown, Ohio.
 The union has promised to fight the closures.

 Here are the main areas of disagreement: